Calling all Coconut and Chocolate lovers: THIS moist and delicious Almond Joy Cake recipe is going to become your new favorite chocolate dessert!

 Ganache may sound fancy, but if you’ve never made it, don’t be intimidated.
 With just two ingredients, it’s just about the easiest frosting ever (and SO good).

 It can be used as is, or you can whip it to create a smoother, slightly lighter consistency.
-We usually chill our ganache for just a few minutes before whipping.
+You’ll want to let it cool and thicken a bit before whipping into a fluffier consistency.

 When it was time to assemble the cake, we spread a thin layer of ganache onto each layer and then followed with a layer of coconut filling!